clee1228/houseHelper/README.txt

+<b> #HouseHelper </b>

 Run app, which will start on login screen.

-To log in as an existing user, use any of these logins with household name "MyHouse":
+To log in as an existing user, use login below with household name "MyHouse":

-username: davis@gmail.com, password: password
 username: caitlin@gmail.com, password: password
-username: test123@gmail.com, password: password
-username: keren@gmail.com, password: password

 Or, to create a new household/join an existing household, follow the "No account yet?
 Create one" link.